TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Developers/Index.rst

    Make sure to always choose an extension that supports the TYPO3 version you are using.
-So, if you are using TYPO3 9, restrict your search to extensions, that already support TYPO3 9!
+So, if you are using TYPO3 9, restrict your search to extensions, that already support TYPO3 9.

-   TYPO3 has gone through quite some changes between major versions, so be sure to look at code and documentation for your current version.
+   TYPO3 has gone through several large changes between each major version, so be sure to look at code and documentation for your current version.

 .. figure:: ../../Images/search-ter.png